kimatron/dive-goblin1/TESTING.md

 ## Overview

 This document provides comprehensive testing documentation for the Dive Goblin e-commerce platform.
 All core functionality has been thoroughly tested across multiple browsers, devices, and user scenarios to ensure a robust and reliable shopping experience.

+As well as the documentation tables in this file, GIFs of most functions and tests in action can be found in the README.md file.

 ## Table of Contents
 1. [Testing Strategy](#testing-strategy)